Siarl/sd-project-2020-VU/docs/assignment2.md

 Above, we have written that the class can be thought of as a "parser" of sorts for the commands.
 The class that actually handles these commands is the interface **Interactable**.
 The classes **Player**, **Items** and **Actions** are all realizations of **Interactable**, as they use in some way the functions within the interface to handle to different commands that apply to the player, items in the game, and actions that a player can take in a scene. \
-The **Interactable** inteface defines two methods, which deal with command handling within the game.
-It contains a callback interface within itself which deals with outgoing messages in the CLI during gameplay.
+The **Interactable** interface defines two methods, which deal with command handling within the game.
+It has an interface named **Callback** which deals with outgoing messages in the CLI during gameplay.
 The *listCommands(Game)* lists the possible commands that can be written by the player at a particular game state.